ArnesSI/netbox-inventory/README.md

 inventory item in NetBox.

 Each asset can have a storage location defined, when not in use.
-You can assign an asset to a device or module.
-The plugin can keep serial number and asset tag between asset and device or module in sync if enabled in settings.
+You can assign an asset to a device, module or inventory item.
+The plugin can keep serial number and asset tag between asset and device, module or inventory item in sync if enabled in settings.

+On Site and Location detail views there is a new tab Assets that can show assets that are stored or installed at that location or both.
+Rack details view also has a tab for installed Assets.
+This provides a unified view of all assets at a given location.

 To properly support inventory items (that are used in NetBox to model SFP and similar modules) the plugin defines inventory item types that are equivalent to